shidarin/shidarin.github.io/source/_posts/2013-12-22-controlling-nuke-lut-behavior.markdown

 <!-- more -->

-For those not totally familiar with the concept of LUTs, a good overview is [here](http://www.lightillusion.com/luts.html), while the wikipedia pages for [3D LUTs](http://en.wikipedia.org/wiki/3D_lookup_table) is actually pretty decent.
+For those not totally familiar with the concept of LUTs, a good overview is [here](http://www.lightillusion.com/luts.html), while the wikipedia page for [3D LUTs](http://en.wikipedia.org/wiki/3D_lookup_table) is actually pretty decent.

-All code presented here is covered under [Rhythm & Hues' MIT license](/licensing).
+All code presented here is covered under a standard [MIT license](/licensing).

 ##1D LUTs